PurpurMC/PurpurDocs/mkdocs/Commands.md

 - **permission**:
     - `bukkit.command.tpsbar`
+    - `bukkit.command.tpsbar.other`

+???+ note "Note"
+Player Entity Selectors will NOT work unless you have the `minecraft.command.selector` permission.

 ## /compass
 ??? info "Image of the compass in action 📷"
     ![Compass in action](images/bossbar.gif)
-- This command shows a bossbar showcasing the current direction faced to players.
-If you do not specify a player name or player entity selector (`@a`, `@r`, etc) it will show the compass to yourself.
+- This command shows a bossbar showcasing your current facing direction.

 - **examples**
     - `/compass` shows you the compass
-    - `/compass BillyGalbreath` shows BillyGalbreath the compass
-    - `/compass @a` shows the compass to all players
-    - `/compass @r` shows the compass to a random player

 - **permission**:
     - `bukkit.command.compass`